 Portfolio Optimizer

-Design allocations with explicit objectives, constraints, and walk-forward context before promoting them into portfolio research.
+Design allocations with explicit objectives, constraints, and walk-forward context before saving them into portfolio research.

 Portfolio Optimizer is where an allocation idea becomes a candidate set of weights under a chosen objective and constraint set.